-If you've ever turned around a can of OLIPOP, you may have noticed an unfamiliar phrase on the ingredients panel, OLISmart, and thought to yourself, "What the heck is OLISmart?"
+If you've ever turned around a can of OLIPOP, you may have noticed an unfamiliar phrase on the ingredients panel, OLISMART, and thought to yourself, "What the heck is OLISMART?"
 Well, you've landed in the right place to find out!
-This unique blend of ingredients is what sets OLIPOP apart from other sodas, so let's dive into what OLISmart means, what's in it, and why we use it.
+This unique blend of ingredients is what sets OLIPOP apart from other sodas, so let's dive into what OLISMART means, what's in it, and why we use it.

 What Is OLIPOP?

-Gone are the days when you had to gulp down over 40 grams of sugar if you wanted a can of cola.
+Gone are the days when you had to gulp down over 40 grams of sugar if you wanted a can of soda.
 With OLIPOP, you can enjoy the crisp, satisfying taste of the soda you grew up sipping, but with a fraction of the sugar, and the added benefits of microbiome and digestive health support.

 It may sound like magic (soda that's actually good for you?!), but this sorcery is actually science.
 OLIPOP is the result of years of working alongside leading human gut microbiome researchers to find ingredients backed by science that fuel your microbiomes and support digestive health.

-What Is OLISmart?
+What Is OLISMART?

 Why Are We Adding Fiber & Prebiotics to Soda?